Belluxx/TicTacToeAI/README.md

 First of all you need to choose an option:
 > [1] Load AI file to play against user\
 > [2] Load AI file to play against another AI\
+> [3] Benchmark an AI file\
-> [3] Train new AI
+> [4] Train new AI

-If it is the first time that you run this project then you can either [download a pre-trained AI file](https://github.com/Belluxx/TicTacToeAI/releases/download/v1.0/pretrained_ai_files.7z) and choose option 1/2 or train a new one with option 3.
+If it is the first time that you run this project then you can either [download a pre-trained AI file](https://github.com/Belluxx/TicTacToeAI/releases/download/v1.0/pretrained_ai_files.7z) and choose option 1/2 or train a new one with option 4.

+The option 3 is useful to check how strong your AI file is.
+It makes your AI play 100k games against a very weak agent that plays randomly and reports the result.

 To train a new AI you will be asked for some tweaks:
 1) **Board size**: the size of the tictactoe square; 3 means 3x3 square and 4 means 4x4 square.